Coastal Bridge Advisors LLC Sells 100 Shares of Walmart Inc. (NYSE:WMT)

-Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in WMT.
-Industrial Alliance Investment Management Inc. bought a new stake in shares of Walmart during the fourth quarter valued at approximately $28,000.
-Level Financial Advisors Inc. bought a new stake in shares of Walmart during the fourth quarter valued at approximately $35,000.
-James Reed Financial Services Inc. bought a new stake in shares of Walmart during the fourth quarter valued at approximately $35,000.
-Lipe & Dalton increased its holdings in shares of Walmart by 34.5% during the fourth quarter.
-Lipe & Dalton now owns 296 shares of the retailer’s stock valued at $43,000 after acquiring an additional 76 shares in the last quarter.
-Finally, Steph & Co. boosted its position in shares of Walmart by 331.2% during the fourth quarter.
-Steph & Co. now owns 401 shares of the retailer’s stock valued at $58,000 after buying an additional 308 shares during the last quarter.
-Hedge funds and other institutional investors own 30.79% of the company’s stock.
+Other institutional investors have also recently bought and sold shares of the company.
+Industrial Alliance Investment Management Inc. bought a new position in Walmart in the fourth quarter valued at about $28,000.
+Level Financial Advisors Inc. bought a new position in Walmart in the fourth quarter valued at about $35,000.
+James Reed Financial Services Inc. bought a new position in Walmart in the fourth quarter valued at about $35,000.
+Lipe & Dalton boosted its holdings in Walmart by 34.5% in the fourth quarter.
+Lipe & Dalton now owns 296 shares of the retailer’s stock valued at $43,000 after acquiring an additional 76 shares during the last quarter.
+Finally, Steph & Co. boosted its holdings in Walmart by 331.2% in the fourth quarter.
+Steph & Co. now owns 401 shares of the retailer’s stock valued at $58,000 after acquiring an additional 308 shares during the last quarter.
+Institutional investors and hedge funds own 30.79% of the company’s stock.

-In related news, CEO C Douglas Mcmillon sold 9,708 shares of the stock in a transaction on Thursday, March 24th.
-The stock was sold at an average price of $142.41, for a total value of $1,382,516.28.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director S Robson Walton sold 128,000 shares of the firm’s stock in a transaction dated Wednesday, March 9th.
-The shares were sold at an average price of $139.70, for a total value of $17,881,600.00.
+In other news, major shareholder Jim C. Walton sold 50,000 shares of Walmart stock in a transaction that occurred on Tuesday, March 8th.
+The stock was sold at an average price of $140.13, for a total transaction of $7,006,500.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, CEO C Douglas Mcmillon sold 9,708 shares of Walmart stock in a transaction that occurred on Thursday, May 26th.
+The stock was sold at an average price of $125.61, for a total value of $1,219,421.88.
+Following the transaction, the chief executive officer now owns 1,526,864 shares of the company’s stock, valued at $191,789,387.04.
 The disclosure for this sale can be found here.
-Insiders sold 222,124 shares of company stock worth $31,128,950 in the last quarter.
-48.44% of the stock is currently owned by company insiders.
+Over the last 90 days, insiders sold 222,124 shares of company stock valued at $31,128,950.
+Corporate insiders own 48.44% of the company’s stock.

-Walmart (NYSE:WMT – Get Rating) last issued its quarterly earnings data on Tuesday, May 17th.
-The retailer reported $1.30 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.48 by ($0.18).
-Walmart had a return on equity of 19.05% and a net margin of 2.26%.
-The business had revenue of $141.60 billion during the quarter, compared to analysts’ expectations of $138.05 billion.
-During the same quarter last year, the business posted $1.69 EPS.
-The company’s quarterly revenue was up 2.4% on a year-over-year basis.
-As a group, research analysts anticipate that Walmart Inc. will post 6.4 earnings per share for the current fiscal year.

-Several research analysts recently issued reports on WMT shares.
-Exane BNP Paribas raised Walmart from an “underperform” rating to a “neutral” rating in a research report on Friday, February 11th.
-Telsey Advisory Group cut their target price on Walmart from $175.00 to $160.00 and set an “outperform” rating on the stock in a research report on Wednesday, May 18th.
-Guggenheim cut their target price on Walmart from $185.00 to $175.00 and set a “na” rating on the stock in a research report on Wednesday, May 18th.
-BMO Capital Markets cut their target price on Walmart from $170.00 to $165.00 and set an “outperform” rating on the stock in a research report on Wednesday, May 18th.
-Finally, Raymond James cut their target price on Walmart from $165.00 to $150.00 and set an “outperform” rating on the stock in a research report on Wednesday, May 18th.
-One equities research analyst has rated the stock with a sell rating, eight have given a hold rating and sixteen have assigned a buy rating to the stock.
-According to MarketBeat, Walmart has an average rating of “Buy” and an average target price of $157.57.
+Several research firms have weighed in on WMT.
+MKM Partners cut their target price on Walmart to $159.00 and set a “na” rating on the stock in a research note on Wednesday, May 18th.
+UBS Group cut their target price on Walmart from $180.00 to $165.00 and set a “buy” rating on the stock in a research note on Wednesday, May 18th.
+BMO Capital Markets cut their target price on Walmart from $170.00 to $165.00 and set an “outperform” rating on the stock in a research note on Wednesday, May 18th.
+Stifel Nicolaus cut their target price on Walmart from $155.00 to $150.00 and set a “hold” rating on the stock in a research note on Wednesday, May 18th.
+Finally, Cowen cut their target price on Walmart from $175.00 to $165.00 in a research note on Monday, February 14th.
+One research analyst has rated the stock with a sell rating, eight have issued a hold rating and sixteen have issued a buy rating to the stock.
+Based on data from MarketBeat.com, Walmart currently has an average rating of “Buy” and a consensus target price of $157.57.

 Walmart Company Profile (Get Rating)